brylevkirill/notes/interesting recent papers.md

 ----
 #### ["Dream to Control: Learning Behaviors by Latent Imagination"](https://arxiv.org/abs/1912.01603) Hafner, Lillicrap, Ba, Norouzi
   `Dreamer`
+>	"a reinforcement learning agent that solves long-horizon tasks from images purely by latent imagination"
+>	"We efficiently learn behaviors by propagating analytic gradients of learned state values back through trajectories imagined in the compact state space of a learned world model."
 >	"PlaNet: online planning using cross entropy method"
 >	"Dreamer: learn actor and value offline by backprop through dynamics"
 >	"a scheme which does not consider rewards beyond the imagination horizon: